 Fig. 5.
 Relative error in spawning stock biomass during years for which the assessment method was provided data (years 26 through 80) and the forecast period (years 81 through 100, to the right of vertical red dashed lines) for six levels of autocorrelation in the simulated data (columns) and four estimation methods (rows).
 Horizontal dashed red lines indicate a relative error of zero.
 Upper and lower edges of the boxes correspond to the first and third quartiles (the 25th and 75th percentiles) and the whiskers correspond to 1.5 times the distance between the first and third quartiles.

 Fig. 6.
 Performance of forecast interval estimates for different estimation models (rows) and levels of autocorrelation (columns), where each panel shows the proportion of 50% forecast intervals for spawning stock biomass that contain the true value.
-A well calibrated 50% forecast interval will contain the true value 50% of the time, and this value is indicated by a red dashed line in each panel Points above or below the line indicate forecast intervals were too wide or not wide enough, respectively.
+A well calibrated 50% forecast interval will contain the true value 50% of the time, and this value is indicated by a red dashed line in each panel.
+Points above or below the line indicate forecast intervals were too wide or not wide enough, respectively.